aznSlayer/PanView/README.md

 mPanView = new PanView(this, view);

-// Listen to when the pan starts and ends mPanView.setOnPanListener(this);
+// Listen to when the pan starts/ends and measure mPanView.setOnPanListener(this);
+mPanView.setOnMeasuredListener(this);

 // PanView implements GestureDetector.OnGestureListener
 mGestureDetector = new GestureDetector(this, mPanView);
 mGestureDetector.setIsLongpressEnabled(false);

-// Calling class HAVE to Implement the OnMeasuredListener interface to
+/**
-// provide the maximum pan
+ * Interface to provide the maximum pan.
+ */
 @Override
 public int getMaxPan() {
     return (int) getResources().getDimension(R.dimen.max_pan);